Magnitus-/DockerFiles/headless-factorio-server/README.md

 - BITER_FREE_STARTING_AREA: Multiplier of the normal enemy free radius in the early game as an integer.
 Defaults to 1.
 - WATER_ELEVATION: Multiplier on the normal water levels (to have more water, less land), with a log applied to it before multiplying.
 Defaults to 1.
 - PEACEFUL_MODE: Whether you have enemies or not as 'true' or 'false'.
 Defaults to 'false' (ie, you have enemies)
+- ADMIN_PLAYERS: Comma separated list of players that you want to be admin.
+If missing, the will be no admin.
+- WHITELISTED_PLAYERS: Comma separated list of players to allow.
+If missing, anyone who can supply the game's password is allowed.

 There are also various environment variables to set the amount (frequency, size, richness) of various starting resources, but I'm getting lazy.
 Please, look at the configs.py code file for their names.